 By Bonnie J

 I used food coloring and dyed pasta, rice, and navy beans for my child to use for a kindergarten project two years ago and color stayed.
 We dyed one evening about 6ish, spread dyed items out on newspaper to dry and then the next day he used Elmer's school gule to color his project.
-It is still tacked to the bulletion board in his room today.

 Can you colour pasta the same way as the uncooked rice with food colouring?